sgrace1/Lab03/README.md

 7. 4.4 is shown when it shouldn't be.
 This is because when working with floats the computer will cut off some of the binary off of the number causing a small degree of error and make the computer believe that it has not yet hit 4.4.

 8. When using a double the intended output is displayed.
+Because a double can hold more information and is thus more reliable for bigger numbers of more complex math